mrquantumoff/quadrant/README.md

 > #### If app fails to apply your modpacks after installation, delete your mods folder.
 >
 > #### The app relies on time being synced correctly on your machine.
 If you encounter issues with features like Quadrant ID / Quadrant Share / Quadrant Sync, make sure that your time is set correctly.
 If that doesn't help, check the [status](https://status.bultek.com.ua/status/main) page

+> [!NOTE]
+>
+> macOS users must approve the app in Privacy & Security before first launch.
+> macOS users must also let the app use the key chain with the "Always allow" button in order to have Quadrant ID/Sync functionality.
+>

 > [!TIP]
 >